cekvenich/mgtbook/docs/README.md

 This 'guide/book' is meant for the technical kind and not for the MBA-type.

 So for example, I won't be address MBA-type issue such as MBA-type hiring a dev-shop based primarily on the hourly bill rate.

+To continue, click on TOC on the left.